-Musical instruments are an investment, and it’s definitely worth your time to treat your next gear purchase as such.
-We’re going to take a look at how you can shop smart and save money, while getting the gear you want.
+Musical instrument are an investment, and it’s definitely worth your time to treat your next gear purchase as such.
+We’re going to take a look at how you can shop Musical Instrument and save money, while getting the gear you want.

 You might already have a specific piece of gear in mind, or maybe you’re just starting your musical journey and don’t know where to begin.
 Either way, it’s a good idea to gather some information before you buy anything – you want to know exactly what you’re getting into.